Devi (2020 film): Controversy

-Filmmaker Abhishek Rai accused Devi makers of copying the concept of his short film FOUR, which is also available on YouTube.
-"Rai’s film was also about three rape victims talking in a room after their death.
+Filmmaker Abhishek Rai accused the short film's makers of copying the concept of his short film FOUR, which is also available on YouTube.
+Rai’s film was also about three rape victims talking in a room after their death.
 “Here’s something I’d like to bring to everybody’s notice.
 We at AndaKurry Productions, made a short film when we were in film school, two years back called ‘FOUR’ that dealt with a premise of rape victims sitting together in a room when a new victim arrives,” he had written in his post.
 “And yesterday, a film named ‘Devi’ was uploaded to LargeShortFilms's YouTube channel that has heavy resemblance and the premise is also of the film we made,” Rai said in a Facebook post.
 He said it is “ruthless” on the part of Devi makers to claim his work as theirs."

 In an exclusive interview with IndiaToday.in, Abhishek Rai talked about his first reaction after watching Devi, his failed attempts to contact the makers and more.
 According to Rai, "I tried to contact Priyanka Banerjee (director of Devi) through Instagram, seeking some explanation.
 I got no response from her or any of the makers.
 Then I reached out to people on Twitter and Facebook and shared the link of my film so that they can themselves spot the similarities."
 Rai added: "They should have, at least, notified me about the film.
 I deserve some credit or an acknowledgement for Devi.
 To be honest, now I need a public apology.
 We are waiting for their response, we really want to listen to their side.
 We will move ahead legally with the support of our college if they don't give us an explanation.".

 When asked about plagiarism by Anupama Chopra during an interview on the Film Companion YouTube channel, "Devi actor Kajol and producer Niranjan Iyengar dodged questions on the plagiarism charges against their film.
 Producer Niranjan Iyengar told Film Companion’s Anupama Chopra that it’s for the audience to decide what they feel about the two films....When Anupama pressed further, Niranjan declined to talk about it anymore."

 "Fans were left disappointed by Niranjan and Kajol’s response to the controversy.
 “You people have copied the entire concept.
 Better accept it.
 Rather than trying to escape the allegations.
 You should learn to acknowledge the original thought and creativity then only people will respect your work,” read a comment on Film Companion's video.
 “I just saw ethics being butchered.
 What a shameless man.”
 ‘He would not like to comment anymore’ read another comment."